James L. Buckley

-James Lane Buckley (born March 9, 1923) is an American politician and jurist who currently serves as a senior judge on the United States Court of Appeals for the District of Columbia Circuit.
-Buckley served in the United States Senate as a member of the Conservative Party of New York State in the Republican caucus from 1971 to 1977, and in multiple positions within the Reagan administration.
-He was also the Republican nominee in the 1980 Connecticut Senate race, but was defeated by Democrat Chris Dodd.
+James Lane Buckley (March 9, 1923 – August 18, 2023) was an American politician, jurist, diplomat, and author.
+Buckley served in the United States Senate as a member of the Conservative Party of New York State, held multiple positions within the Reagan administration, and served as a judge of the United States Court of Appeals for the District of Columbia Circuit.
+He was a brother of prominent conservative author and commentator William F. Buckley Jr.

-In 1970, Buckley was elected to the U.S. Senate as the nominee of the Conservative Party of New York; he won 39 percent of the vote and served from 1971 until 1977.
+In 1970, Buckley was elected to the U.S. Senate as the nominee of the Conservative Party of New York.
+In a stunning upset, he won the 1970 election with 39% of the vote and served from 1971 until 1977; Democrat Daniel Moynihan unseated him in 1976.
+Buckley also ran for the U.S. Senate in the 1980 United States Senate election in Connecticut, but was defeated by Democrat Chris Dodd.
 During the first Reagan administration, Buckley served as Undersecretary of State for International Security Affairs.
 He was also President of Radio Free Europe/Radio Liberty from 1982 to 1985.

 Buckley was nominated by President Ronald Reagan to a seat on the United States Court of Appeals for the District of Columbia Circuit on October 16, 1985.
-He was confirmed by the United States Senate on December 17, 1985 and received commission on December 17, 1985.
-Buckley assumed senior status on August 31, 1996.
-He is one of the few people in modern times to have served in the executive, legislative and judicial branches of the Federal government.
+On December 17, 1985, he was confirmed by the U.S. Senate and received his commission.
+Buckley assumed senior status in 1996.
+He had the distinction of having held a constitutional office in each of the three branches of the American federal government.